-We choose this particular one because our youngest was 7 and none of us had even been before.
+We chose this particular one because our youngest was 7 and none of us had ever been before.
 This was the perfect combination of relaxation with some adventurous Class II and III rapids!

 Warning, the water is freezing though! 🥶 We went rafting in June and the water was still SO cold.
 Every time the water splashed on me, it was unbearable!

 Nantahala Outdoor Center also has a restaurant, gift shop, and picnic tables.
 We enjoyed hanging out along the river and the boys enjoyed throwing stones into the river.

 For those with younger kids ages 3 and up or for those looking for a more relaxing trip on the river, a float trip might be just what you’re looking for.
 Rip Roaring Adventures offers a peaceful trip down the Lower Pigeon River.